jmmaa/mizuki/README.md

 # What?

-**Mizuki** is a tiny javascript library that helps you create behaviors for custom scrollers, swipers, or anything similar.
-It is generic enough that it simply focuses on getting and setting a single value `index`, which you can use as a reference for triggering animations.
+**Mizuki** is a javascript library that helps you create behaviors for your custom paginated components.
+It uses variety of functions and handlers to help you build your own custom pagination behavior.

 ##### Features

 - Simple and minimalistic API
 - No dependencies
-- So tiny, (< 500b, esbuild)
+- tiny, (1.2kb, esbuild)

 # Why?